Drivers can damage vehicles with improperly secured trees

 By AAA of Western and Central New York

-√ Once tied down, give the tree several strong tugs from various angles to make sure it is secured in place and will not come loose.
+√ Give it the tug test.
+Before you leave the lot, give the tree several strong tugs from various directions to make sure it is secured in place and will not blow away.

-√ Drive slowly and take back roads if possible.
-Higher speeds can create significant airflow that can damage your tree or challenge even the best tie-down methods.
+√ Drive slowly and easily.
+Take the back roads, if possible.
+Higher speeds create significant airflow that can damage your Christmas tree and challenge even the best tie-down methods.

 As upstate New York’s largest member services organization, AAA Western and Central New York provides more than 887,000 members with travel, insurance, financial and automotive-related services.
 Since its founding in 1900, AAA has been a leading advocate for the safety and security of all travelers.
 Visit AAA at www.AAA.com.